Strategic Enrollment Management Quarterly welcomes finished papers from both scholars and practitioners. Submit articles and inquiries to:

-UPCOMING DEADLINES: March 1, 2020; June 1, 2020; and September 1, 2020; and December 1, 2020.
+UPCOMING DEADLINES: March 1, 2021; June 1, 2021; Sept.
+1, 2021; and Dec.
+1, 2021

 Articles should appeal to a readership of enrollment management researchers and practitioners in the fields of admissions, registration, financial aid, institutional research, and other student services areas.
 The focus should be on strategic enrollment management.
 Topics include (but are not limited to):

 Type all copy single-spaced using a font size no smaller than 10 pt.
-Please include a title page that is separate from paper and includes the title of the article, the full names of the authors (including their degrees), their affiliations, full addresses, telephone, and e-mail.
+Please include a title page that is separate from paper and includes the title of the article, the full names of the authors (including degrees), affiliations, full addresses, telephone, and e-mails.
 In the case of multiple authors, please indicate which author is to receive correspondence and page proofs.
 The main paper should not contain author/s name/s.

-Please include an abstract (50 words or so), literature review and keywords for the article.
+Please include an abstract (50 words or so), literature review, and keywords for the article.

 The following are general guidelines for citations and references.
 Compliance with SEMQ and Chicago guidelines, accuracy, and completeness of the references are the responsibility of the author.
 For direct quotations, please include the original page number; for example, Knight and Jones (1975, 74).
 The following are examples of appropriately formatted citations:

 Provide a double-spaced, alphabetized list of only those references cited in the text.
-References to personal letters (providing the month, day, and year of the communication), papers presented at meetings, doctoral dissertations, and other unpublished material may be included.
+References to personal communication (providing the month, day, and year of the communication), papers presented at meetings, doctoral dissertations, and other unpublished material may be included.
 The following are examples of appropriately formatted references:

 Wenglinsky, H. H. 1996.
 The educational justification of historically black colleges and universities: A policy response to the U.S. Supreme Court.
 Education and Policy Analysis.
 18(5):90-105.

 Taylor, R. J., T. A. Matthews, and L. M. Chatters.
 1988.
 Church members as a source of informal social support.
 Review of Religious Research.
 30(4):193-203.

 Please provide separate Excel documents with original source data for all figures/tables.
 Include the figure number and a title with a legend and caption below the visual display.
 Number all tables sequentially as you refer to them in the text (Table 1, Table 2, etc.), likewise for figures (Figure 1, Figure 2, etc.).
 Abbreviations, terminology, probability level values must be consistent across tables and figures in the same article.
 Likewise, formats, titles, and headings must be consistent.
 Do not repeat the same data in different tables.

 Please provide a professional headshot or simple professional-style photo for publication.

 Consideration of publication of a manuscript is given with the understanding that the manuscript has not been published previously or is under consideration for publication elsewhere.
 Manuscripts will be selected based on their advancement of SEM thought and practice, consideration of prior SEM literature, academic rigor, and overall quality of writing.
 The Managing Editor is responsible for proofreading each issue and will contact authors if clarification is needed; copy-edited manuscripts will be returned to authors for review prior to publication.